hollowdll/hakjdb/docs/hakjserver.md

 hakjserver is the HakjDB server process that listens for requests from clients.
 It is responsible for managing the server, databases, and keys.

+# Directory

+It is recommended to place the binary in a directory called `hakjserver`.
+The server generates some files relative to the binary's parent directory, so they can be easily found there.

 # How to use

 ## Running the binary